jEnbuska/react-proxy-state/README.md

 ***selector*** is a function that takes contexts state and component own properties as parameters.

-Every time Components properties or context state is changed, this selector functions is re-run, and what ever it returns it is passed as property by Connector to the component passed to ***createConnected***
+Every time Components properties or context state changes, this selector functions is re-run, and what ever it returns it is passed as property by *Connector* to the component passed to ***createConnected***
-*(if the output changes compared to the previous output)*.
+<sub>(if the output changes compared to the previous output)*.</sub>

 ### 3. Contexts eventHandler Provider